 - People looking to contour and reshape their body

-Not everyone is a good candidate for certain aesthetic treatments.
-For example, individuals with certain medical conditions such as diabetes, high blood pressure, or autoimmune disorders may not be suitable candidates for certain treatments.
+Not everyone is a good candidate for specific aesthetic treatments.
+For example, individuals with certain medical conditions such as diabetes, high blood pressure, or autoimmune disorders may not be suitable candidates for specific treatments.
 Pregnant or breastfeeding women may also be advised to avoid certain treatments.

-Before any treatment, a qualified and experienced practitioner will conduct a consultation to determine the best course of treatment for you, taking into account your medical history, lifestyle and overall goals.
+Before any treatment, a qualified and experienced practitioner will conduct a consultation to determine the best treatment for you, considering your medical history, lifestyle and overall goals.
 It’s always important, to be honest with the practitioner about your medical history and any medications you currently take to ensure that the treatment is safe and appropriate.